redhat-developer/odo/docs/website/docs/getting-started/features.md

 `odo` follows *create and push* workflow.
 As a user, when you *create*, the information (or manifest) is stored in a configuration file.
 When you *push* it gets created on the Kubernetes cluster.
 All of this gets stored in the Kubernetes API for seamless accessability and function.

-`odo` connects with *deploy and link* commands to interact with components and services talking with each other. `odo` achieves this by creating and deploying services based on [Kubernetes Operators](https://github.com/operator-framework/) in the cluster.
-Services can be created using any of the operators available on [OperatorHub.io](https://operatorhub.io).Upon linking this service, `odo` injects the service configuration into the service.
+`odo` uses *deploy and link* commands to link components and services together. `odo` achieves this by creating and deploying services based on [Kubernetes Operators](https://github.com/operator-framework/) in the cluster.
+Services can be created using any of the operators available on [OperatorHub.io](https://operatorhub.io).
+Upon linking this service, `odo` injects the service configuration into the service.
 Your application can then use this configuration to communicate with the Operator backed service.

 ### What can `odo` do?